美しき日本

 二礼二拍手一礼

 At shrines: bow twice, clap twice, offer a silent prayer, then bow once more.
 At temples, join palms quietly — no clapping.
+See the video below for a visual guide.

 03 — Goshuin